robwierzbowski/generator-jekyllrb/README.md

 #### grunt check

-Checks code quality with Jshint, CSS Lint and CSSCSS, and Jekyll health with `jekyll doctor`.
+Checks code quality with Jshint and CSS Lint, and Jekyll health with `jekyll doctor`.

 #### grunt build